 MANY religious people pit theology against science.
 The way many Christians, creationists and Intelligent Design advocates frame the issue, they’re practically giving scientists the finger.

-It took me quite awhile to see how big this problem is.
+It took me years to see how big this problem is.
+At first, I couldn’t see it at all.
 But I now see it very clearly.
 This is not OK.

 That’s why it’s vital to search for an Origin Of Life model that is properly scientific.
-That is the motivation behind the prize.
+That is the motivation behind this prize.